 f) Rear-yard setback - A principal structure shall be set back at least ten (10) feet from the rear lot line.
 An accessory structure shall be set back at least five (5) feet from the rear lot line.
 For Planned Unit Developments, the setback requirements for lot lines within the PUD may be waived by the DRB if the design and layout of the PUD conforms with the Town Plan.

-g) Parking Setbacks – Parking spaces on all properties in the Jolina Court Zoning District shall meet the setback standards for the Jolina Court Zoning District, except for properties bordering the Village Commercial Zoning District.
+g) Parking Setbacks – Parking spaces on all properties in the Jolina Court Zoning District shall meet the setback standards for the Jolina Court Zoning District, except for properties bordering the Village Commercial Zoning District? .
 On such properties, the setback for parking spaces from property lines that separate the Jolina Court Zoning District from Village Commercial Zoning District is zero (0) feet.
 However, for all other property lines that do not serve as boundary lines for the Jolina Court Zoning District on properties bordering the Village Commercial Zoning District, parking spaces must meet the setback standards for the Jolina Court Zoning District.

 h) Footprints of Principal Structures - No principal structure shall have a footprint area that exceeds 10,000 square feet.